mdn/content/files/en-us/mdn/writing_guidelines/howto/markdown_in_mdn/index.md

 >
 > Before the syntax had an official name, MDN referred to Alerts as "noteblocks".

-- To add a note, create a GFM blockquote whose first line is `[!NOTE]`.
+- To add a note, create a blockquote whose first line is `[!NOTE]`.
 - To add a warning, create a GFM blockquote whose first line is `[!WARNING]`.
 - To add a callout, create a GFM blockquote whose first line is `[!CALLOUT]`.